tennety/tennety.github.com/_posts/2011-05-14-who-watches-the-observers.md

 changed.
 For example, say Feature B is about to be picked up by User A.
 The QA Manager assigns the feature to that user, and expects a status update when the user has begun working on the feature.
-User A begins work in earnest, but has to leave on an unplanned vacation.
+User A begins work in earnest, but has to take an unplanned leave of absence.
 The QA Manager, agile as ever, assigns the feature to User C, who rolls up her sleeves and picks up the slack.

-In this process, however, Feature B has already undergone three changes in assignment status:
+In this process, Feature B has already undergone three changes in assignment status:

   1. Assignee: none to User A (made by QA Manager),
   1. Status: Not Started to Started (made by User A), and